-Project Name HOME Administration Target Area Countywide Goals Supported Program Administration Needs Addressed Low-to-Moderate Income Housing Funding HOME: \$79,485 Description Develop, revise, implement and evaluate operation of the HOME program.
+Project Name HOME Administration Target Area Countywide Goals Supported Program Administration Needs Addressed Low-to-Moderate Income Housing Funding HOME: \$83,045 Description Develop, revise, implement and evaluate operation of the HOME program.
 Activities include grant administration, citizen participation, program outreach and technical assistance.
-First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Program administration, no direct benefit.
+First ye of five years.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Program administration, no direct benefit.
 Location Description Office of Housing and Community Development Planned Activities Develop, revise, implement and evaluate operation of the HOME program.
 Activities include grant administration, citizen participation, program outreach and technical assistance.

-5 Project Name Fair Housing Activities Target Area Countywide Goals Supported Promote Fair Housing in the Area Needs Addressed Fair Housing Funding CDBG: \$30,000 Description The Office of Housing and Community Development will enter into a Memorandum of Agreement with the Prince William County Human Rights Commission to perform Fair Housing Activities.
+5 Project Name Fair Housing Activities

+Target Area Countywide

+Goals Supported Promote Fair Housing in the Area

+Needs Addressed Fair Housing

+Funding CDBG: \$30,000

+Description The Office of Housing and Community Development will enter into a Memorandum of Agreement with the Prince William County Human Rights Commission to perform Fair Housing Activities.
 Results will be made part of the CAPER concerning Fair Activities.
 This project is aligned with the county's goal to promote fair housing, including increasing fair housing knowledge and removing barriers.
-First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Housing Training & Outreach.
-No direct benefit Location Description PWC Human Rights Commission, 15941 Donald Curtis Dr. Woodbridge, 22191 Planned Activities The Office of Housing and Community Development will enter into a Memorandum of Agreement with the Prince William County Human Rights Commission to perform Fair Housing Activities in the Prince William County Area.
+First year of five years.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Housing Training & Outreach.
+No direct benefit Location Description PWC Human Rights Commission,15941 Donald Curtis Dr. Woodbridge, 22191 Planned Activities The Office of Housing and Community Development will enter into a Memorandum of Agreement with the Prince William County Human Rights Commission to perform Fair Housing Activities in the Prince William County Area.
 The results will be made part of the CAPER concerning Fair Housing.

-6 I County Administered Neighborhood Housing Rehabilitation Program 1 Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding CDBG: \$2,550,459

-Description (\$946,907 Rehab plus \$230,037 Anticipated Program Income; \$1,164,312 CDBG Carry Over; \$147,928 Manassas City and \$61,275 Manassas Park); 10 housing units assisted and additional units to be assisted annually, 15941 Donald Curtis Drive #112, Woodbridge 22191 (Administrative Office) This project supports efforts to increase sustainable and affordable housing options in the Prince William Area through renovation, aligning with the County's goal to expand affordable housing options.
-First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities An estimated 10 low to moderate income households will be assisted through these activities Location Description Office of Housing and Community Development Planned Activities The County administers, on an annual basis, a neighborhood housing rehabilitation program, the purpose of which is to improve low- and moderate-income owner-occupied housing.
-The main objective is to reduce the number of substandard housing units in the Prince William Area.
-Assistance is in the form of a loan for the rehabilitation of the property.
-Preference is given to extremely low income (below 30% of area median income), elderly and disabled households.
-The rehabilitation Program is for Prince William County, cities of Manassas and Manassas Park residents.
+Project Name County Administered Neighborhood Housing Rehabilitation Program Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding CDBG: \$2,494,913 Description (\$1,195,703 Rehab plus \$230,037 Anticipated Program Income; \$852,893.45 CDBG Carry Over; \$154,675 Manassas City and \$61,605 Manassas Park); 10 housing units assisted and additional units to be assisted annually, 15941 Donald Curtis Drive #112, Woodbridge 22191 (Administrative Office) This project supports efforts to increase sustainable and affordable housing options in the Prince William Area through renovation, aligning with the County's goal to expand affordable housing options.
+First year of five years.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities An estimated 10 low to moderate income households will be assisted through these activities